ShyamVarsani/WACTF2-Writeups/WACTF2 Forensics.md

 ---

-## Forensics-4
+## Forensics-4 Opr8t3r
+### Challenge Prompt:
+>We have acquired a mobile device we suspect is being used to stores a passphrase via encrypted services.
+Can you find it?

+### Writeup:
-> This is a challenge where we were given 2 disk images (dm-0.img & dm-1.img) and a android backup to analyze, in the hopes of finding out about some sort of nefarious activity using a encrypted sms system of somes sort?
+> This is a challenge where we were given 2 disk images (dm-0.img & dm-1.img) and a android backup to analyze, in the hopes of finding out about some sort of nefarious activity using a encrypted sms system of some sort?

 This challenge was done fairly simply using Autopsy 4.9.1 after multiple efforts with Autopsy 2.24 were undertaken.